 SURVEY From here, we constructed a 36-question survey instrument and fielded it to several thousand corporate IT professionals.
 Within a few days, a statistically significant number of responses was received, and analysis of the results could begin.

 While the survey findings were being evaluated, the Arketi PR team identified target media and pre-pitched the survey results, successfully garnering early interest from major publications such as Baseline, Forbes and InfoWorld.

 We wrote a news release to announce the survey findings, and our design studio created a “FastFacts” report that visualized the results in a colorful and easy-to-digest format.
 Once the news was released, aggressive media outreach and follow-up continued over several weeks.

-The survey positioned PMG as the authority to discuss the importance of controlling cloud sprawl within the enterprise, and provided an opportunity to explain how its service catalog technology can be extended beyond the IT department to tackle business issues.
+The survey positioned PMG as the authority in the discussion around the importance of controlling cloud sprawl within the enterprise.
+It also provided an opportunity to explain how PMG’s service catalog technology can be extended beyond the IT department to tackle business issues.

 The campaign generated tremendous media coverage, positioning PMG as an expert on a topic that is top-of-mind with many enterprise IT professionals.
 The research secured 1.4 million media impressions with media stories across a “who’s who” of the tech media including Baseline, CIO, FierceCIO, Finance Tech News, Forbes, InfoWorld, IT Business Edge, Network World and TechRepublic.
 The media relations delivered a cost-per-contact of $.0003.

 The report was also picked up by more than 70 blogs and websites.
 Email marketing campaigns and social media efforts drove hundreds of downloads of the survey report.